Albert Goodwin: Legacy

 Goodwin's death outraged the BC labour movement.
 In protest, the Vancouver General Strike was held on August 2, 1918, the first of its kind in Canada.
 The Metal and Trades Council was the first to call for the 24-hour work stoppage, with the Vancouver Trades and Labour Council and other manual labourers following its lead.

 At Comox Lake, Goodwin was commemorated by the naming of Ginger Goodwin Creek in 1982, and Mount Ginger Goodwin in 1989.
 A section of the Vancouver Island Highway 19 that passes through Cumberland was named Ginger Goodwin Way in 1996.
 Although the signs were removed by the province's Liberal government in 2001, the NDP government reinstalled them in 2018.

 On July 27, 2018, the BC government proclaimed Ginger Goodwin Day to acknowledge his work as a champion of labour rights.
 The centennial day of his death was also marked by widespread recognition of his achievement.

 Sign outside the Cumberland Municipal Cemetery erected by the Province of British Columbia offering a brief description of Goodwin's life and work.

 Goodwin's legacy was revived in Cumberland with Miners' Memorial Day in 1986.
 Organized by the Cumberland Museum and Archives, the annual event celebrates Cumberland's miners, including the 295 miners who died in accidents over the decades.
 A vigil is held every year during Miners' Memorial weekend, with people placing flowers on Goodwin's grave.

-In 2016, the film, Goodwin's Way, directed by Comox Valley native Neil Vokey, debuted.
-The film documents the town of Cumberland resisting the opening of a new mine and resurrecting the legacy of Ginger Goodwin.
+In 2016, the film, Goodwin's Way, directed by Comox Valley native and Capilano University Documentary Film Program Alumnus Neil Vokey, debuted.
+The film was initially developed at Capilano University under Canadian filmmakers and mentors Jack Silberman and Michelle Mason, and documents the town of Cumberland resisting the opening of a new mine and resurrecting the legacy of Ginger Goodwin.
 Residents share their viewpoints on the life story of the labour hero.